translatingmlresearch/RCMLR/content/speakers/_index.md

         "speakers/MB.jpg",
     ]) }}

-<p style="text-align: center;">Additional participants and a full agenda will be shared here in advance of the workshop.</p>
+<p style="text-align: center;">More speakers and a full agenda will be shared here in advance of the workshop.</p>